screensinthewild/screenbase_unity_slideshow/unity_slideshow_display/README.txt

 DESCRIPTION

 A customisable, automatic image slideshow, primarily intended for use with a network of public-facing, urban screens (such as the 'Screens in the Wild' framework).
-Styled for portrait, touch-based display @ a resolution of 745x1340.
+Styled for a portrait, touch-based display, with available browser screen space of 745x1340.

 In the original ScreenBase Instantiated Slideshow module. a new instance (a copy of all the code in the directory) was created for each new slideshow.